jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### LB 4 Tax credits for families
 Tax credits under subparts MD and ME
-(1) A person has a tax credit for a tax year equal to the total amount of their tax credit under subpart MD (Abating WFF tax credits) and their minimum family tax credit under subpart ME (Minimum family tax credit) for the tax year.
+(1) A person has a tax credit for a tax year equal to the total amount of their tax credit under subpart MD (Abating WFF tax credits), their minimum family tax credit under subpart ME (Minimum family tax credit), and their Best Start tax credit under subpart MG (Best Start tax credit) for the tax year.
 Adjustments for credits used
 (2) The person's tax credit is adjusted if an instalment of the credit under subpart MF (Payment of credits) is used to satisfy an amount of tax for an earlier income year.
 The adjustment to the tax credit is equal to the total amount of instalments payable under section MF 1 (Application for payment of tax credit by instalment) that are recovered by the Commissioner under section MF 6 (Overpayment or underpayment of tax credit) as tax payable by the person.